bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

 ### First Program

-Lets create a <a href="https://repl.it/languages/python3" class="markup--anchor markup--p-anchor">python 3</a> repl, and call it _Hello World_.
-Now you have a blank file called _main.py_.
+Lets create a <a href="https://repl.it/languages/python3" class="markup--anchor markup--p-anchor">python 3</a> repl, and call it *Hello World*.
+Now you have a blank file called *main.py*.
 Now let us write our first line of code:

     print('Hello world!')

-> _Brian Kernighan actually wrote the first "Hello, World!" program as part of the documentation for the BCPL programming language developed by Martin Richards._
+> *Brian Kernighan actually wrote the first “Hello, World!” program as part of the documentation for the BCPL programming language developed by Martin Richards.*

 Now, press the run button, which obviously runs the code.
 If you are not using replit, this will not work.
 You should research how to run a file with your text editor.